 One of the main ways manufacturing companies can reduce costs and improve production capacity is by investigating the cause of equipment failures and implementing corrective actions to prevent future failures.
 A well-known industry standard method for investigating failures is to perform Root Cause Analysis.
 With Root Cause Analysis, the principle question being asked is, “What is the fundamental reason that caused this equipment to fail?”
 Once this basic cause is identified, action can be taken to ensure that there is no repeat of the same failure.

 Some of the main root causes that can cause failure are:

-Doing a thorough Root Cause Analysis of failures is a critical step in the process to ensure that failures to not occur in the future.
+In order to perform Root Cause Analysis of failures thoroughly, it’s vital to ensure that failures do not occur in the future.
 Once the correct cause is identified, corrective actions can be taken and the reliability of the equipment improved.

-Root Cause Analysis requires data which is provided by a CMMS system.
+Root Cause Analysis requires data which is provided by CMMS software.
 Having all the details such as what was repaired and replaced, by whom, when, how often and conditions found is critical information in determining root cause.
-DPSI provides CMMS solutions to help you collect the data needed for Root Cause Analysis tracking.
+DPSI provides a variety of CMMS solutions to help you collect the data needed for Root Cause Analysis tracking.
 Contact us today for a free trial and find out how we can help you better manage maintenance in your manufacturing plant or facility.